 Now where are you going with sadness?

 make jokes as you used to, in the city of the dead?

 and how many grains of wheat are needed for a chessboard.
-If placed one grain in the first square, two in the second, four in the third, eight in the fourth, and so on, doubling the amount with each new square, it goes 1 + 2 + 4 + 8
+If one grain is placed in the first square, two in the second, four in the third, eight in the fourth, and so on, doubling the amount with each new square, they say the experiment goes 1 + 2 + 4 + 8

 + 16 ... or for a big number 1 + (2) + (2)^2 + (2)^3 + (2)^4 + ...
 (2)^63 ...